 Alaska

-Alaska has full reciprocity with all US states by endorsement.
-However, specific caveats apply.
-You must not have a felony on your record or a crime that has occurred in the last seven years.
-Other requirements include:
+Alaska has full reciprocity with all U.S. states by endorsement (Alaska DCBPL).
+Specific caveats apply: you must not have a felony on your record or a crime that has occurred in the last seven years.
+Requirements as of 2026:

 - You must have held your license for a year or more and accrued 24 months of experience in the past 36 months